Autoimmune Disease Hero Image

 Immune Regulation Abnormalities

-Causes such as the production of autoantibodies or overactivation of immune cells.
+Causes include the production of autoantibodies or overactivation of immune cells.

 Classification